Benefits of Good Oral Health

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Schedule regular dental checkups and cleanings

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 574-674-8757 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 574-674-8757.
 At Osceola Dental Care we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment

 Cold sores are a common nuisance.
 Although there is no cure for the herpes simplex virus (HSV-1 and HSV-2) that causes them, cold sore breakouts can be managed and avoided.
 Cold sores, sometimes called fever blisters, appear around the lips and mouth and are often associated with red, swollen and irritated skin around the breakout areas.